a16z/ai/src/docs/guides/dl-architectures.md

 RNNs relax both those constraints.

-First, RNNs support bi-directional data flow, propagating data from later processing stages back to earlier stages and well as linearly from input to output.
+First, RNNs support bi-directional data flow, propagating data from later processing stages back to earlier stages as well as linearly from input to output.
 This diagram from [Christopher Olah's excellent overview article](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) shows the shape of an RNN:
 ![Unrolled recurrent neural network](/images/RNN-unrolled.png)

 This architecture enables the RNN to "remember" things, which makes them great for processing time-series data (like events in an event log) or natural language processing tasks (like understanding the roles each word plays in a sentence, in which remembering what word came before can help you figure the role of the current word).